Set up your agent safely

-OpenClaw can handle personal data and act as your single-user assistant.
+Your AI agent (OpenClaw or Picoclaw) can handle sensitive data and run autonomous actions.
 Setting it up safely protects your accounts and keeps your bot from leaking information.
 Follow these practices so you don't get compromised.

 1